 Minds and Bodies: Belonging in Our Communities

 Wednesday, March 22, 2017 | 9:15 a.m. to 4 p.m.

 The Community Day of Learning creates opportunities for students, faculty, and staff to learn from and teach each other about issues that impact our ability to build community and achieve a sense of belonging, both at Bryn Mawr and in the wider worlds in which we also work and live.

-This year’s topic—Minds and Bodies—is intentionally designed to open up a broad framework in which we can explore issues that shape our sense of self, how communities come to define their identities (including the spoken and unspoken assumptions of what it takes to belong), and how each of us come to help define the nature of our communities.
+This year’s topic — Minds and Bodies — was intentionally designed to open up a broad framework in which we explore issues that shape our sense of self, how communities come to define their identities (including the spoken and unspoken assumptions of what it takes to belong), and how each of us come to help define the nature of our communities.